Serving

 Salt

 1. Strip Leaves from ONG CHOY and tear them into 2 inch lengths with the stem removed.
-Discard overly thick stem ends if any and cut all stems including leaf stems into about 1-1/2 inch lengths and keep separate from leaves.
+Discard overly thick stem ends if any and cut all stems, including leaf stems, into about 1-1/2 inch lengths.
+Keep separate from leaves.

-2. Slice GINGER very thin, chop fine.
-Crush and chop GARLIC fine.
+2. Slice GINGER very thin and chop fine.
+Crush GARLIC and chop fine.
 Mix.

-4. Heat OIL in a wok and sir in Ginger mix.
-Fry stirring just a few seconds then stir in Ong Choy Stems.
+1. In a wok or spacious sauté pan, heat Oil and sir in Ginger mix.
+Fry stirring just a few seconds, then stir in Ong Choy Stems.
 Fry stirring until coated with oil.

-5. Stir in BEAN CURD and CHILI PASTE (if used).
-When it is well broken up and distributed add RICE WINE and Water.
-Cover and simmer stirring occasionally until Ong Choy stems are tender, (about 4 minutes - the bigest ones will remain a bit crisp),
+2. Stir in Bean Curd (and Chili Paste if used).
+When it is well broken up and distributed add Rice Wine and Water.
+Cover and simmer stirring occasionally until Ong Choy stems are tender, (about 4 minutes - the bigest ones should remain a bit crisp),

 NOTES:

-1. Fermented Bean Curd: (tofu) is sold in markets serving Asian communities.
-It comes as 3/4 inch cubes packed in small jars of pickling liquid.
+[Fermented Tofu] This is available in markets serving Asian communities.
+It comes as cubes, 3/4 inch to 1-1/2 inches, packed in small jars of pickling liquid.
 The proper version for this recipe is packed with chili, but if you have only plain add 1 t of a suitable chili paste to the recipe.
-Note: this fermented bean curd can have some mold on top, just spoon it and any discolored cubes out.
+For details see our Fermented Tofu page.
 Yellow bean sauce could also be used for a similar flavor.

-2. Rice Wine: Use a drinkable grade of Chinese rice wine (the cooking versions are salted and not that good).
+Use a drinkable grade of Chinese rice wine (the cooking versions are salted and not that good).
 If you don't have the rice wine use a dry sherry.
+For details see our Chinese Rice Wine page.